Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Methodology

 \subsection{Mechanisms of Social Tie Formation}

 We model the evolution of directed social ties over time by representing the interaction structure at each round $t$ as a weighted, directed network $\mathcal{G}_t=(\mathcal{V}, \mathcal{E}_t, A_t)$, where $\mathrm{diag}(A_t)=0$.
-The entry $[A_t]_{uv} \in [0,1]$ stores the strength of the directed tie from user $v$ to user $u$.
+The entry $[A_t]_{uv} \in [0,1]$ stores the strength of the directed tie from user $u$ to user $v$.
 Ties are initialized at zero and strengthened or weakened over time in response to interaction, allowing us to separate the formation of a tie from its subsequent development.
 This approach builds on actor-oriented models for dynamic social networks \citep{snijders2010introduction} and is consistent with empirical evidence that the persistence of communication ties depends strongly on the frequency and recency of interaction \citep{onnela2007structure, kossinets2006empirical}.

-To determine whether a directed tie should be updated in a given round, we introduce a binary activation denoted as $\zeta_t(v \rightarrow u) \in \{0,1\}$ that encodes whether user $v$ actively interacted with user $u$ in round $t$.
+To determine whether a directed tie should be updated in a given round, we introduce a binary activation denoted as $\zeta_t(u \rightarrow v) \in \{0,1\}$ that encodes whether user $u$ actively interacted with user $v$ in round $t$.
 We operationalize this by defining two directed interaction channels.
-The \textproc{Address} channel activates when $v$ directly addresses $u$---either by sending a private message or by publicly mentioning $u$.
-The \textproc{Engage} channel activates when $v$ interacts with content created by $u$---either through commenting or voting.
-Formally, let $\mathcal{B}_t$ be the batch of all actions in round $t$, then
+The \textproc{Address} channel activates when $u$ directly addresses $v$---either by sending a private message or by publicly mentioning $v$.
+The \textproc{Engage} channel activates when $u$ interacts with content created by $v$---either through commenting or voting.
+Formally, let $\mathcal{B}_t$ be the batch of all actions in round $t$.
+We define the channel indicators and the resulting overall activation $\zeta_t(u \rightarrow v)$ as follows: